austinstorm/bazaar/Readme.md

-# Open Library
+# Bazaar

-Open web page for every book ever published.
+Open web page for everything in the world.

-This repository contains the code that powers https://openlibrary.org/
+Meta-data is a love note to the future.

+The wheel is the only thing worth reinventing.

+Forked from the Openlibrary project: https://openlibrary.org/

 [![Build Status](https://travis-ci.org/internetarchive/openlibrary.svg?branch=master)](https://travis-ci.org/internetarchive/openlibrary)